grafana/grafana/docs/sources/panels/transformations/types-options.md

 ## Labels to fields

-> **Note:** In order to apply this transformation, your query needs to returns labeled fields.
+> **Note:** In order to apply this transformation, your query needs to return labeled fields.

 When you select this transformation, Grafana automatically transforms all labeled data into fields.